|Hello! Can you see me? Life can feel like a giant glitterball sometimes.|

 - All about my profile picture at the top of the page, which is also my avatar across the web

-- My New Life's Resolutions: the four guiding principles forming my life's framework
+- My New Life's Resolutions: the four guiding principles which form my life's framework

-- Where I'm Veg Plotting: an introduction to Chippenham and the area surrounding where I live
+- Where I'm Veg Plotting: an introduction to Chippenham and the surrounding area

-- And not forgetting my very special garden helpers, Skimble and Jess
+- Finally, not forgetting my very special garden helpers, Skimble and Jess

-I value your comments, especially when this triggers a discussion amongst you, me and other readers.
-If you have problems in leaving a comment, please do get in touch via vegplotting at gmail dot com or via @malvernmeet, so I can get the problem sorted.
+I love your comments, especially when this triggers a conversation.
+If you have problems in leaving a comment, please do get in touch via vegplotting at gmail dot com or the contact form at the bottom of this page, so I can get things sorted.

 As well as talking about my own experiences, I like to provide links to good quality information should you wish to know more.

-Nearly all the photos you see are taken by me especially for the blog post in which they appear.
-These are my copyright and are deliberately a relatively low resolution.
+Nearly all the photos you see are taken by me especially for the blog and are my copyright.
 Photos in the few guest posts I have are usually supplied by the guest blogger, are credited to them and are their copyright.
-There's a handful which I've sourced via Wikimedia.
-In these instances the source and the photographer are credited.
+There's a handful sourced via Wikimedia; in these instances the source and the photographer are credited.

 I have a limited amount of advertising in the right sidebar.
-This is purely to cover the costs of my blogging activities and won't be harming my independence or content in any way.
-This also applies to anything I get to review: I'll tell you if it's good or bad.
-I wrote a blog post about why I'm accepting adverts and how I aim to continue to Blog with Integrity if you'd like to know more.
+They cover my blogging costs and they haven't stopped my independence.
+This also applies to anything I get to review - I'll tell you if it's good or bad.
+I wrote a blog post about how I aim to Blog with Integrity if you'd like to know more.